r-hub/pkgsearch/README.md

     #>   # R Interface to C API of GLPK
     #>   R Interface to C API of GLPK, depends on GLPK Version >= 4.42.
     #>
-    #> 10 RNifti @ 0.11.1                                              Jon Clayden, 3 months ago
+    #> 10 RNifti @ 1.0.0                                                 Jon Clayden, 5 days ago
-    #> ------------------
+    #> -----------------
     #>   # Fast R and C++ Access to NIfTI Images
     #>   Provides very fast read and write access to images stored in the NIfTI-1 and
     #>   ANALYZE-7.5 formats, with seamless synchronisation between compiled C and
     #>   interpreted R code.
-Also provides a C/C++ API that can be used by other
+Also provides a simple image viewer, and a C/C++ API that
-    #>   packages.
-Not to be confused with 'RNiftyReg', which performs image
+    #>   can be used by other packages.
+Not to be confused with 'RNiftyReg', which
-    #>   registration.
+    #>   performs image registration.
     #>   https://github.com/jonclayden/RNifti

 ### Pagination